 The market is there, but creating content that resonates with global audiences isn't as easy as you might think.

+Keith Jenkins, CEO of travel blogger network iambassador and a creator of the Velvet Escape travel blog, says the world's top 50 bloggers have a combined audience of over 10 million people.
 According to the latest Travel Trends Report released at ITB Berlin, the world's largest tourism convention, 92% of social media users are influenced by travel blogs, with up to 72% willing to change their destination based on the opinion of friends and networks on social media.

 So how do you take your love for travel and turn it into a viable career?